 Travelers to Bangkok often describe time in this city with the following two words: hot, humid.
 That’s it.
 You leave for another tropical country which is hot and humid, but you find out its not really that bad until you return to Bangkok and have something to actually compare hot & humid weather to.
 If you are in Bangkok during December or January, you may catch a few weeks where the nights can actually cool down to 15 C or even the around 13C.
 This doesn’t happen every year, but we have been in Bangkok when its actually “downright pleasant” during the day and even a bit chilly at night.

 There is absolutely no other city like it in the world; it is so full of life…everywhere.
 You cannot help but be caught up in the hustle and bustle, the crowds, congestion and food – all day and all night.
 This is not to be ignored but is to be experientially jumped into full throttle.

 At first glance nothing appears to be static here – 3 wheeled automobiles called Tuk-Tuks weave in and out of traffic, the sidewalks are filled with throngs of moving people and there always seems to be another hotel, skyscraper, apartment, or shopping mall under construction.
-However, there are numerous sights that remain constant year after year – serene places like the estate of Jim Thompson, the famous Wats of Po and Arun, not so calm places such as Khao San Road and of course the Grand Palace.
+However, there are numerous sights that retain a similar feel year after year – serene places like the estate of Jim Thompson, the famous Wats of Po and Arun, not so calm places such as Khao San Road and of course the Grand Palace.

 “Exploring without a Map” is a favorite activity of mine when I am in Bangkok.
 I visit new streets that I haven’t been to before, see new shops, and find new attractions.
 Every time I do this I become hopelessly and utterly lost!
 This is fun – I never worry too much – I always carry a map with me and I have the name and street of my hotel location memorized.